 In spring, I got the honor of meeting with three key stakeholders in London; the Arts Council, Booktrust, and the National Literacy Trust – all three entities are in charge of literacy and reader development.
 I had asked all of them a set of important questions: why is culture still important amidst the budget reform and the financial crisis?
 Is there priority for certain forms of culture than others?
 What is the role of the organization?
 Who are the delivery partners?
 What are the flagship programmes?
 Are there any research papers available for public reading on the state of culture in the United Kingdom?
 What’s the best strategy for sourcing funding?

 I received sufficient responses from the three organizations.
 My takeaways from the meetings are that there are many delivery organizations in the sector and they take on a lead for providing cultural services across the country.
 Also, with budgets being tightened, organizations are efficient with their spending and focus on programmes that have a direct impact or engagement with their target audiences.
-For example, Booktrust partnered with health clinics to distribute their gift packs to new parents when they go for their baby’s wellbeing check-up.
+For example, Booktrust partnered with health clinics to distribute their gift packs to new parents when they go for their baby’s wellbeing check-up, they even included some plantwear accessories to make parents feel good.
 Libraries also play a significant role in embracing children’s literary interests and honing them as they grow.
 It’s very important to periodically issue research papers that support the effectiveness of the programmes in order to justify and sustain funding.

 I had very much wanted to meet with other organizations, such as Usborne Publishing, Puffin, Random House, and the Department for Education.
 However, I got no responses from them.
 Hopefully, I could meet them in another time and place.

 Overall, I found the CLI programme to be one of the most enriching and engaging training experiences I’ve ever had.
 The value of the knowledge, skills, and networks gained during this past year and a half is priceless.

 Thank you, British Council, for making my dreams come true!